astronomer/docs/astro/gdpr-compliance.md

 ## Does Astronomer offer a Data Processing Agreement (DPA)?

-Yes, Astronomer offers a Data Processing Agreement, which complies with the requirements of the current GDPR legal framework in relation to data processing.
-If your company requires a DPA with Astronomer to satisfy the requirements the GDPR imposes on data controllers with respect to data processors, and you do not have once in place with us, reach out to us at [privacy@astronomer.io](mailto:privacy@astronomer.io)
+Yes, Astronomer offers a Data Processing Agreement which complies with the requirements of the current GDPR legal framework in relation to data processing.
+If your company requires a DPA with Astronomer to satisfy the requirements the GDPR imposes on data controllers with respect to data processors, contact [privacy@astronomer.io](mailto:privacy@astronomer.io).

 Please note that if you have previously executed a DPA with Astronomer, it is likely that the DPA already contains sufficient provisions to satisfy the requirements the GDPR imposes on data controllers with respect to data processors.
 If you believe a new DPA is required, reach out to us at [privacy@astronomer.io](mailto:privacy@astronomer.io) with any questions or concerns.